serverlesscamp/tankwars-website/pages/api.md

 ### Walls

-* you can only see walls in your visibility zone
+You can only see walls in your visibility zone:

 {%highlight js%}
 {